 High sugar is bad: Anytime you have high BS say 150 or greater there is damage being done to almost every cell in your body.
 When the level goes over 200 you see it in the urine.
 Over 200 things get quite worse with strokes, heart attack, kidney failure and nerve damage ...Read moreSee 1 more doctor answer

 Sometimes.: This is often a complication of diabetes therapy, and blood glucose management, but certain tumors, like insulinomas, among others, can cause this, and many of those patients have a family history of those tumors.
 Some others also have naturally low blood sugar, and that can be due to genetics.
 Congenital hyperinsulinism might be such a case, as might inborn errors of carbohydrate metabolism. ...Read more

 In the long term: Hi.
 If you run sugars in that range in the long term, then of course it's dangerous...to your eyes, kidneys, nerves, blood vessels, infection risk, amputation risk, etc. Fortunately, in the short term, it's not the least bit dangerous.
 If you have insulin, it's very easy to treat.
 If you don't, you should get some!
 Good luck! ...Read more

 If blood sugar levels remain too high the body suppresses appetite over the short term.
 Long-term hyperglycemia causes many of the long-term health problems including heart disease, eye, kidney, and nerve damage.
 The most common cause of hyperglycemia is diabetes.
 When diabetes is the cause, physicians typically recommend an ...Read more

-- Talk to a doctor online
+- Talk to a doctor live online for free

-- Dangerously high blood sugar symptoms
+- Dangerous blood sugar level

 - How high can blood sugar get before it reaches a dangerous level that would require immediate attention?